solidrock-technology/docs/docs/faqs/index.md

 For arrivals at the event, you can use the ['Arrivals'](/guide/front-of-house/arrivals) feature to search by:

 -   Delegate name
 -   Order Reference
 -   Unique Ticket ID
 -   Event Pass/Wristband ID

 You also have the option to scan-to-search which works either by using a device's camera or a barcode reader to read the QR code from Solidrock's digital tickets or a barcode/QR code on an event pass or wristband you have issued that has been allocated to a ticket within Solidrock.

+## Tickets & Extras

+### How do I set up time restricted items?

+When creating or editing a ticket or an extra, you have the option to mark that item as 'Time Restricted'.
+This option enables a 30-minute inactivity timer while that item is in an unpaid order.
+If the Lead Booker does not extend their session by remaining active within their order such as continuting through the booking process, then the time-restricted items will be deleted from their order.

+Good candidates for time restricted items are those where there is a very limited supply and you want to ensure that they are not held in unpaid orders for long periods of time such as a limited number of hotel rooms or a limited number of pre-sale tickets at much lower cost.